rwb/qda-lesson7/README.md

 [1] 11073
 >
 ```

-* A more common year-over-year transition would be a movement in the [0.5,0.6] range.
+So, it turns out that the data are not strong enough to identify the sign of the change in residential burglary from one year to the next unless it is combined with stronger assumptions than what we have here.
+Let's try an analysis with stronger assumptions.
+For example, a more common year-over-year transition would be a movement in the [0.5,0.6] range.

 ```rout
 # 2014 hh burglaries in CMPD